nisarg0/Kontest-Reminder/index.md

 Just **click on** &nbsp;&nbsp;<a href = "https://chrome.google.com/webstore/detail/kontest-reminder/imdlnagpdjhelkapllclmdogjobpoihg"> <img src = "https://user-images.githubusercontent.com/60577767/122635964-58833400-d104-11eb-9bcd-4f78a6810f88.png" width="50" height="50" /></a> &nbsp;&nbsp; followed with **Add to Chrome** and you are good to go!!!

 ![image](https://user-images.githubusercontent.com/60577767/143693895-3d4e4d25-790d-4c6a-abaf-13c60936f286.png)

 **We are aware the extension is not working.
-We are working on it.
 Please be patient.
-It will get workingin 2-3 days.**
+It will get it working in 2-3 days.**

 ### What is new in Kontest-Reminder?
 - **Home Page** is made up of 3 sections: